fbrandt/Ceva/doc/config.md

 # Solution Metric Configuration

 CEVA imports the list of solution metrics from the `smetrics` parameter.
 The parameters and behaviour are equal to the [Instance Metric Configuration](#instance-metric-configuration).
-The only execption is the additional `input` parameter to determine if the solutions `stdout` stream or `stderr` stream is fed into the metric.
+The only exception is the additional `input` parameter to determine if the solutions `stdout` stream or `stderr` stream is fed into the metric.

 ### Parameters
  *  `input`: Source of solution data (`stdout` or `stderr`) to use as input (default: `stdout`)